Marilyn Manson and Ravi Zacharias are the Same

 Women are great at not ruining careers.

-Don’t come at me that Ravi Zacharias and Marilyn Monroe (Brian Warner) aren’t the same.
+Don’t come at me that Ravi Zacharias and Marilyn Manson (Brian Warner) aren’t the same.

 Raised deep enough in the Patriarchy of Evangelical 1980s-1990s America that I could check it’s prostate, I see the red flags in both of these men’s careers, lives, and relationships and they fly the same color, from the same takeover territory of “the man’s way or the highway.”
 Raised deep enough in “be a helpmeet to your (future) husband” culture to know hundreds of women in abusive relationships with their fathers, their brothers, their pastors, their husbands, and (bravely) their ex-husbands, I can point out that when it walks like a duck, quacks like a duck, when allegations roll off it’s back like a duck, it’s probably a man in power standing on the backs, bloodstains, and #metoo stories of vulnerable and coerced women.